 As of 2012 The United States ranks a pathetic 48th in the Reporters Without Borders Press Freedom Index.
 This is a measure of freedom available to the press, encompassing areas such as government censorship, and not indicative of the quality of journalism.
 This was a fall from 20th in 2010, which was attributed to arrests of journalists covering the Occupy movement.
 Forty eighth in the world is a despicable record of censorship and press gagging.

 We make very effort possible to ensure that the information found herein is factual and accurate at the time of writing.
-It is within our rights as journalists to criticize political parties and individual politicians who execute the responsibilities of their position underneath the colors of the flag of The United States of America or one of the 50 state flags.
+It is within our rights as journalists/bloggers/content creationists/armchair political pundits – or otherwise – to criticize political parties and individual politicians who execute the responsibilities of their position underneath the colors of the flag of The United States of America or one of the 50 state flags.
 These criticisms are directed at the individual job performances of the parties mentioned and should not be construed as personal in nature.
-Personal slurs and slanderous remarks directed at any individual outside of their job performance will not be tolerated or included in these pages.

 This website is in no way funded by or affiliated with any government or governmental agency.